DLR-SC/tigl/doc/gui.md

 CPACSCreator is based on TiGLViewer.
 Compare to TiGLViewer it add the possibility to edit and create CPACS geometries.

-@image html images/cpacscreator-gui.png "The TiGL Viewer showing a CPACS model"
+@image html images/cpacscreator-gui.png "The CPACSCreator showing a CPACS model"
-@image latex images/cpacscreator-gui.png  "The TiGL Viewer showing a CPACS model" width=8cm
+@image latex images/cpacscreator-gui.png  "The CPACSCreator showing a CPACS model" width=8cm

 __Features of CPACSCreator__